Instability in Ostwald ripening processes: Simulation of reduced equations of motion

-Figure \ref{fig: 8} also shows data for two cases analogous to the simulations in section \ref{sec: 4}, where the initial droplet radii are positioned on a lattice, but where the they are assigned a weight proportional to the initial probability density.
-The difference from the simulations in section \ref{sec: 4} is that the value of $\tilde \nu=1/\nu$ is determined from equation (\ref{eq: 5.10}).
+As a control, figure \ref{fig: 8} also shows data for a case which suppresses counting fluctuations, by placing the initial droplet radii on a lattice, and assigning them a weight proportional to the initial probability density.
 The case where the initial PDF corresponds to equation (\ref{eq: 3.5}) should be directly comparable with the data from figure \ref{fig: 1}({\bf g}).
-In this case the time dependence of $\nu(t)$ is smooth, (green curve in figure \ref{fig: 8}) and this simulation initially follows that reference quite closely, verifying equation (\ref{eq: 5.10}).
-At longer times $\nu(t)$ approaches zero, indicating that this approach will fail to predict the coarsening behaviour.
+In this case the time dependence of $\nu(t)$ is smooth, (green curve in figure \ref{fig: 8}) and this simulation initially follows that reference quite closely, verifying equation (\ref{eq: 4.6}).

-As a control, the same program was run using the Lifshitz-Slezov distribution, equation (\ref{eq: 3.6}), as the initial droplet radius PDF.
-In this simulation, $\nu(t)$ diverges from the value $27/4$ throughout the course of the simulation, also indicating an instability (blue curve in figure \ref{fig: 8}).
+The conclusion is that integration of (\ref{eq: 4.5}) and (\ref{eq: 4.6}) is extremely unstable if the initial droplet sizes are drawn from a random distribution.